Lots of DC Bars and Restaurants Are Going Into Pandemic Winter Hibernation

 “No one knows what this fall will bring for multiple reasons, and we want to let safety lead the way,” says Martino.
 “Even if we hit Phase 4 and 100-percent occupancy, we’ll still say we’ll wait and see.
 There’s so much involved in reactivating your team and ramping up business.”

 Other business owners are feeling forced out of hibernation by the threat of closure.
-Sushi Taro temporarily closed in May, and even after reopening two months later for takeout, the 34 year-old Japanese dining room remains dormant.
+Sushi Taro temporarily closed in May.
+Even after reopening two months later for takeout, the 34 year-old Japanese dining room remains dormant.
 Chef/co-owner Nobu Yamazaki says they’re considering reopening the Dupont space in November.
 Even with popular takeout and delivery—including high-end kaiseki boxes and a new $1,600 at-home omakase service—he says they’re only doing 40 percent of their regular business.

 “We are waiting until after the election, maybe the second week.
 We’re going to see which way the country is going to go.
 Either way it’ll be difficult.
 You see the numbers spiking all over the country and the world.
 But at this point we have to reopen to survive the winter.”